olulesi/sei-project-1/README.md

 I decided to base my game on Tetris

-Here is a basic description of the game in case you forgot.

 Tetris is a puzzle game where the player has to fit different shaped blocks  which can be rotated (called Tetriminos) together so that they make a complete line across the playing board.
 Once a line is achieved it is removed from the game board and the player’s score is increased.

 The aim of the game is to get as many points as possible before the game board is filled with Tetriminos.